TeslaITStudios/RolePlus-ASS-CVE/README.md

 **CC-M (CustomControllers-Module)** allows us to handle and override base-game controllers' behavior intended to be used with specific roles and/or items, especially for SCPs.

 **ACM-M (AdditionalContentManager-Module)** which is the module that allows us to heavily mod the gameplay, including maps, models and audio clips.
 ACM handles everything that is not handled by other modules.

+*TL;DR Modules are an easier way to understand how RolePlus works and it has nothing to do with the backend code structure.
+Not all modules are listed above, due to internal reasons, such as the relative license and the privacy of our work.*

 ## How do suggestions work?
 You can make a suggestion about a feature you'd like to see on RolePlus, or also report a bug describing all the steps to reproduce it in the most detailed way as well as the suggestion.